-Year 1 - a two-week (70 hrs) placement will take place at the end of Semester 2.
+Year 1 - A 2-week (70 hrs) placement will take place at the end of Semester 2.
 This practice gives you the opportunity to develop your professional behaviour in an occupational therapy context.
 During this practice, your involvement in the occupational therapy process is at an observational level.

-Year 2 - An 8-week (280hrs) placement will take place in the middle of Semester 2 working with adults/older people/children/young persons in either a physical or psychological setting.
+Year 2 - An 8-week (280hrs) placement will take place at the start of Semester 2 working with adults/older people/children/young persons in either a physical or psychosocial setting.

-Year 3 - A 10-week (350hrs) placement will take place at the start of Semester 2 working with adults/older people/children/young persons in either a physical or psychological setting.
-Students can also opt to complete this practice abroad through our Erasmus programme.
+Year 3 - A 10-week (350hrs) placement will take place at the start of Semester 2, working with adults/older people/children/young persons in either a physical or psychosocial setting.

-Year 4 - A 10-wek (350hrs) placement will take place at the start of Semester 1, again working with adults/older people/children/young persons in either a physical or psychological setting.
+Year 4 - A 10-week (350hrs) placement will take place at the start of Semester 1, working with adults/older people/children/young persons in either a physical or psychosocial setting.
+Students can also opt to complete this practice abroad through our Erasmus programme